 - 8. Click the Save and Exit button.
 The XACML Expression window closes and the condition is displayed in the Condition box of the XACML Rule window. - 9.
-Click the Save button.
-The rule is added to Policy Versions tab. - 10.
+Click Save.
+The rule is added to the Rules area of the Policy Versions tab. - 10.
 To view the named expression: - a.
 In the right pane, click the Policy Versions tab. - b.
 In the first filter box, click Named Expressions.
-The named expressions are listed in the summary area of the tab. - c.
+The named expressions are listed in the summary area of the tab.

+- c.
 Click the named expression and then click the Open button.
 The XACML Named Expression window is displayed. - d.
 Click the Edit button.
 The named expression is displayed in the XACML Expression window.